How to Close a Bank Account: A Comprehensive Guide

 Open a New Account First (if necessary)

 If you’re closing an account because you’ve found a better bank or better terms elsewhere, make sure that your new account is fully operational before shutting down the old one.
-Taking this step can help you avoid any disruptions in your financial routine.

 - Evaluate Your Options: With so many banks offering different perks, be sure to evaluate various features, such as: